“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 Throughout his life, Mr. Henry E. Huntington traveled, met & entertained important presidential dignitaries & royalty.
 While in Europe, he often dined with the aristocracy at private clubs or their estates.
 “Edwards” would then reciprocate by inviting these aristocrats to visit his beautiful estate and gardens, “San Marino Ranch” by Pasadena in Southern California in the United States.

-In 1926, when “Edwards” (Mr. Henry E. Huntington, a widower) entertained the Sweden Crown Prince & Princess, his royal guests could have stayed at his Huntington elegant estate or the Hotel Huntington in Pasadena, CA. The San Marino Ranch property, had a large “Guest Cottage” built just for his Royal houseguests; with enough room provided for the Royals butlers & maids.
+The San Marino Ranch property, had a large “Guest Cottage” built just for his Royal houseguests; with enough room provided for the Royals butlers & maids.
 It was technically not a “cottage” at all but a very large house.
-It was designed by Myron Hunt, like the southern Greenbrier Hotel in WV or the White House.
+It was designed by architect, Myron Hunt, like the southern Greenbrier Hotel in WV or the White House.
 It had 4 large stately columns; like a antebellum mansion with a large veranda & green grass in front, & a half moon dramatic driveway.
 The Guest Cottage was actually quite large with six bedrooms & servant’s quarters.
 It also had a great hall for entertainment, a large fireplace & a wine cellar.
 Sometimes, Mr. Huntington’s houseguests stayed in the Huntington residence in the west wing, there were many guest rooms in the mansion.
-The royal entourage could have also been housed in the Guest cottage or at the Huntington Hotel in Pasadena (which Mr. H. E. Huntington had previously owned from 1914-1918).

 Mrs. Arabella Huntington sadly passed away in 1924.
-So for this important event, Mr. Huntington’s entrusted his sister, Caroline “Carrie” Huntington Holliday, to be his hostess.
-This dinner was only part of a grand weekend of events, there was a concert at the Hollywood Bowl, tea parties at private clubs, breakfasts, & luncheons, & visits to Hollywood sets, etc.
+So for this important royal event, Mr. Huntington’s entrusted his sister, Caroline “Carrie” Huntington Holliday, to be his hostess.
+This elegant dinner was only part of a grand weekend of events, there was a concert at the Hollywood Bowl, tea parties at private clubs, breakfasts, & luncheons, & visits to Hollywood sets, etc.

-During this special visit, on the evening of Friday, July 23, 1926, Mr. H.E.
-“Edwards” Huntington hosted an especially spectacular formal “Royal Dinner” for his visiting royalty.
+During this special visit, on the evening of Friday, July 23, 1926, Mr. H. E. “Edwards” Huntington hosted an especially spectacular formal “Royal Dinner” for his visiting royalty.

 In the 1920’s, for a formal dinner party like this one, a lady always wore full length gown.

-Dressed in their grandest finery, the others in attendance to this important banquet were Captain Asbrink & Colonel Solbert of the United States Navy.
+Dressed in their grandest finery, the others in attendance to this important dinner banquet were Captain Asbrink & Colonel Solbert of the United States Navy.
 There was also: the Trustees of the future Huntington Library: Dr. & Mrs. Milliken, Dr. & Mrs. Hale, scholars from the California Institute of Technology.
 The other honored guests were Mr. Huntington’s younger sister, “Carrie” or Caroline Holladay, (Mr. Huntington’s hostess) & her husband, E. “Burke” Holladay, an attorney.
 There was also, Mr. & Mrs. Wallerstedt, & Mr. & Mrs. Robinson.
-The seating chart found in Mr. Huntington’s personal correspondence shows a total of 24 guests in attendance at this intimate, distinguished gathering.
-Also, found in the archives was a typed-up agenda for the entire royal weekend.
+The seating chart found in Mr. H.E.
+Huntington’s personal correspondence shows a total of 24 guests in attendance at this intimate, distinguished gathering.
+Also, found in the archives was a typed-up agenda for the entire Royal weekend.

-Mr. Huntington’s large household staff began preparations for the royal dinner months ahead.
-The Huntington Library houses a black & white photograph of the table setting of this special event.
+Mr. H.E.
+Huntington’s large household staff began preparations for the Royal dinner months ahead.
+The Huntington Library houses a black & white photograph of the table setting of this special event (Below).
 In the middle of the dining room table, there were two, ten-light Georgian silver candelabras, standing 24” high, polished until they gleamed.
-The candelabras had damask fabric with roses on the shades; elegant beaded shades on top of the candles.
+The candelabras had damask fabric with roses on the fabric shades; elegant beaded shades on top of the candles.
 Only the Huntingtons fanciest Damask table linens were aired, laundered, & pressed.
 The table was set with soft Damask tablecloth (white or pink), which had a correct overhang of approximately eighteen inches.
 The crisp Damask napkins correctly folded (traditional style) sat on each dinner plate.
 In the photo, taken of this memorable occasion, the porcelain plates appear to be Haviland, or Limoges fine bone china patterns with flower pattern.

-Archival records show that the perfect backdrop for the Huntington’s Dining Room was nine tall English George Romney paintings.
-These were favorite English portraits of the Mr. Huntington’s.
+Archival records show that the perfect backdrop for the Huntington’s Dining-Room was nine tall English George Romney paintings.
+These were favorite English portraits of the Mr. H.E.
+Huntington’s.
 Lovely classical music (maybe a trio) & candlelight would have filled the room with warmth & ambiance.
-Mrs. Huntington had chosen the Dining Room color palette to be green & gold dining room.The dining room window coverings were floor to ceiling green satin swag drapes.
+Mrs. Arabella Huntington had chosen the Dining-Room color palette to be green & gold dining room.
+The dining room window coverings were floor to ceiling with celadon green satin swag drapes.
+The walls were also painted a soft celadon green.

 Yellow, pink & white with lavender roses look beautiful together in a flower arrangement.
 Photo Credit: Nancy Armitage